dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 Now we get to implement that!

-🚀 We're going to use the [`bcrypt-nodejs`](https://github.com/shaneGirish/bcrypt-nodejs) module for this.
-So you should `npm install --save bcrypt-nodejs` now and import it.
+🚀 We're going to use the [`bcryptjs`](https://github.com/dcodeIO/bcrypt.js) module for this.
+So you should `npm install --save bcryptjs` now and import it.

 #### Saving Salt+Hash